 We found significant variation in how well species trophic positions were predicted across models (Figure 4).
 Species roles were slightly better predicted by within food web predictions than by between food web predictions.
 Interestingly, some measures of centrality (betweenness and closeness) were not well predicted, whereas others (number of prey and predators, eigenvector centrality) were relatively well predicted.

 We also found important biases in the predictions of species roles when we fitted linear regressions between species roles in predicted food webs to their roles in the empirical food webs.
-The number of prey, predators, trophic level, omnivory, and the frequency of motif positions tended to be similarly overestimated across species (slopes close to 1, and intercept greater than 0).
-For other measures such as eigenvector centrality, betweenness, closeness, and module-based roles, species had more similar values between predicted and empirical food webs (Appendix S7, slopes less than 1).
+The number of prey, predators, trophic level, omnivory, and the frequency of motif positions tended to be overestimated across species (intercept greater than 0).
+For other measures such as eigenvector centrality, betweenness, closeness, and module-based roles, species had more similar values in the predicted than in the empirical food webs (Appendix S8, slopes less than 1).

 Predicting food web properties

-The majority of food web properties were not well predicted by our interaction models (Figure 5).
+Most food web properties were not well predicted by our interaction models (Figure 5).
 Connectance, mean and max trophic levels, and the frequency of most motifs were overpredicted, whereas modularity was slightly underpredicted.
 Mean and variance of relative errors were greater for between- compared to within-food web predictions.
 In general, predicted food webs were more connected, displayed a higher frequency of most motifs, and were less modular and with less basal species, which increased the trophic level of most species.

+Boosted regression trees

+We found the same general results with BRTs (Appendix S5).
+Overall, BRTs performed similarly to Bayesian linear model to predict interactions within and across food webs (AUC between 0.69 and 0.98; AUPRG between 0.73 and 0.96).
+Species functional role and food web properties were also not well predicted by BRTs, and we found similar biases in predictions (Appendix S5).

 Discussion

-Predictive models of trophic interactions have recently become central in filling knowledge gaps about how predator-prey interactions vary across space and time. and the system for which the predictions are made, models predicted most interactions reasonably well.
-Our results suggest calibrated.
-We found that, given enough phylogenetic and environmental similarities between the system on which the model is ecosystemsHere, we showed that trait-based trophic interaction models can predict interactions across that, for terrestrial vertebrate food webs, trait relationships driving interactions appear to be relatively general even in highly contrasting environments higher-level food web properties.
-We found systematic biases in the species position and food web properties predictions.
-Biases varied across metrics, but overall, the predicted food webs were more highly connected, less modular, had more trophic levels, with species within them being more homogeneously connected than their observed counterparts.
-These higher-level properties of food webs were especially poorly predicted when making between food web predictions (i.e., knowledge transfer).ing predictwere less successful at interactions, they were successful at predictinglthough models A.
+Predictive models of trophic interactions have recently become central in filling the substantial knowledge gaps of how food webs vary across space and time.
+Overall, we found that: (1) our models were able to predict pairwise interactions across ecosystems reasonably well (AUC > 0.82), (2) pairwise interactions were well predicted (AUC > 0.80) for most novel species unless no species of the same class was present in the food web used for training, and (3) as expected, models were not as good at predicting food web properties, over-estimating some metrics (e.g. connectance, trophic level) and under-estimating others (e.g. modularity), especially when extrapolating to new regions.
+Results suggest both optimism for the use of these models when data for some regions are lacking or future communities with no current analog and the need for novel approaches that combine pairwise interactions with higher-order food web metrics.